Some tasks only need to be done once or twice a year. The problem is that we forget to do them once or twice a year.

 Oil and clean fireplace accessories, so they look as good as new.

 Daylight savings time means it's time to check smoke alarm batteries.
 Change if needed.

 Take a walk on the outside and check the exterior of your home for any areas needing repair or paint.

 Put these tasks on this or next month's to-do list.

 Take down storm doors and windows.

 Inspect, repair, and vacuum window screens.
-Get them clean and ready for the open-window days ahead!
+Get the screens clean and ready for the open-window days ahead!

 Clean your windows and let the sun shine in.

-Clean your window blinds, or bring in the pros to do the dirty job for you.
+Clean window blinds, or bring in the pros to do the dirty job for you.